Best Vegan Athlete Diets for Peak Performance

 1. Cook lentils until tender.

-2. Sauté onion, carrot in oil.
+2. Sauté the onion and carrot in oil.

 3. Add lentils, peas, and herbs.